Rosetta Stone Spanish Review: Great for Beginners but Not Serious Learners

 The great thing about these exercises is that they help make your Spanish learning quite well-rounded.
 This is important because fluency involves being good at a lot of different things.

-The pronunciation exercises, plus the tools, are quite helpful for making sure you’re saying everything right.
+The pronunciation exercises and tools help make sure you’re saying everything right.
 If you’re a beginner, it’s important to learn early on the correct pronunciation rather than having to unlearn the wrong way later on, especially because many platforms don’t help directly with accent improvement.

 Rosetta Stone’s Bonus Features

-Apart from the course, Rosetta Stone offers students an array of bonus features to complement their Spanish learning.
+Apart from the course, Rosetta Stone offers an array of bonus features to complement your Spanish learning.

 These features are located in the “Explore All Content” tab.
 They are: